-Officer of ArcelorMittal Europe.
+Aditya Mittal, 43, is the President and Chief Financial Officer of ArcelorMittal.
+He is also the Chief Executive Officer of ArcelorMittal Europe.
 Following the formation of ArcelorMittal in 2006, Aditya Mittal held various senior leadership roles, including managerial oversight of the Group's flat carbon steel businesses in the Americas and Europe, in addition to his role as CFO and membership in the Group Management Board.
 Aditya Mittal joined Mittal Steel in January 1997, serving in various finance and management roles.
 In 1999, he was appointed Head of Mergers and Acquisitions.
 In his position, he led the Company's acquisition strategy, resulting in Mittal Steel's expansion into Central Europe, Africa and the United States.
 Subsequently, he was also involved in post-merger integration, turnaround and improvement strategies of the acquired companies.
 Between 2004 and 2006, Aditya Mittal was the President and CFO of Mittal Steel.
 In 2006, he initiated and led Mittal Steel's offer for Arcelor, creating the world's first 100 million tonnes plus steel company.
 In 2008, Aditya Mittal was named 'European Business Leader of the Future' by CNBC Europe and was ranked fourth in Fortune magazine's '40 under 40' list in 2011.
 He is an active philanthropist with a particular interest in child health.
 Together with his wife Megha, he is a significant supporter of the Great Ormond Street Children's Hospital in London, having funded the Mittal Children's Medical Centre, and in India, the couple work closely with UNICEF, having funded the first ever country-wide survey into child nutrition, the result of which will be used by the Government of India to inform relevant policy.
-Aditya Mittal serves on the board of Aperam, Iconiq Capital and Wharton School and is Chairman of India's second largest refinery, HPCL-Mittal Energy Limited (HMEL).
+Aditya Mittal serves on the board of Aperam, Iconiq Capital and Wharton School,is Chairman of India's second largest refinery, HPCL-Mittal Energy Limited (HMEL), and is Chairman of the Board of Directors of AMNS India.
 He is also a trustee at Brookings Institute and an alumni of the World Economic Forum Young Global Leader's Programme.
 Aditya Mittal holds a Bachelor's degree in Economics with concentrations in Strategic Management and Corporate Finance from the Wharton School in Pennsylvania, United States.
 Aditya Mittal is the son of Mr. Lakshmi N. Mittal and brother of Ms. Vanisha Mittal Bhatia.
-Aditya Mittal is a citizen of India.
+Mr. Aditya Mittal is a citizen of India.